-Upcoming Club meetings for 2019 will be July 25th, Aug 29th, September 26th, October 31st, November 21st ( 3rd Thursday because of Thanksgiving) and December 19th (3rd Thursday because of Christmas).
+Upcoming Club meetings for 2019 will be September 26th, October 31st, November 21st ( 3rd Thursday because of Thanksgiving) and December 19th (3rd Thursday because of Christmas).
 Time for club is 2:00 pm.
-The clubs are scheduled every 4th Thursday of the month and the sessions are about 1 1/2 to 2 hours.
+The clubs are scheduled every 4th Thursday of the month and the sessions are about 2 hours.
 Each session will introduce techniques to help you piece a traditional sampler Lap Quilt.
 The quilt size you decide to make is up to you.
 I will be completing a quilt along with the sessions.
 “Show and Tell” will be held at the beginning of each meeting so you can share your sewn blocks and fabric choices and questions with the group.
 Here is the revised Club outline.

 Here is a link to the power point presentation of the lap quilt club by lesson.
 If you click on the lesson window the power point presentation window will allow you to click on the 4 outward arrows at the bottom of the screen.
 In a new screen you can choose start slide show.
 You can hit esc to escape the screen.

 On August 22nd we held our 8th meeting of the Lap Quilt club.
 This month the crazy quilt technique was covered.
 I gave all attending a monogram for the block center.
 Everyone also received a pattern to use as a center.